Graduate Program - Master of Science

 CSC 501 (Operating Systems), CSC 506 (Parallel Architectures), CSC 510 (Software Engineering), CSC 520 (Artificial Intelligence), CSC 540 (Database Systems), CSC 561 (Graphics), CSC 570 (Networks).

-Advanced or specialized versions of core courses may be used as substitutes (e.g., CSC720 (AI II) may substitute for CSC520 (AI), and CSC573 (Internet Protocols) may substitute for CSC570 (Computer Networks)).
+CSC 720 may be substituted for CSC 520 and CSC 573 may be substituted for CSC 570.
 Special topics courses (CSC 59x or 79x) may not be used to satisfy core course requirements.

 - At least 12 hours must be in graduate 500- and 700-level Computer Science courses. (note: the Graduate School does not allow 500- and 700-level courses to be taken pass-fail.